viveksharmaaa/Lyap_Exp/README.md

 - `plot_results.py` — Plots the results and reproduces the figures used in the manuscript.

 ## Installation
-Install the required Python(Python version 3.10 recommended) packages (modify the PyTorch version in `requirements.txt` to match your device) as follows:
+Install the required Python packages as follows

 ## Environment Setup (Recommended: Conda)